GioshTandoi/MongoDB-for-MovieLens/README.md

 # MongoDB
-Python scripts for practicing with mongoDB

 Python version: 3.6.3

 MongoDB version: 3.6

 pymongo version: 3.6.1

+This project has been realized as part of the final assignment of the course "Databases Design with state-of-the-art models" at the University of Bari, and consists in the design of a movie database.

-The dataset used in these scripts where retreived from the GroupLens website (Univeristy of Minnesota).
+The dataset used in these scripts are retreived from the GroupLens website (Univeristy of Minnesota).
 For any further information please visit https://grouplens.org/datasets/.

 They are useful scripts that anybody startitng to learn how to use MongoDB can use as an inspiration.